-1.8.11 Completion documentation
+1.8.10 Completion documentation

-On completion of all subdivision and land development infrastructure, the developer shall provide the LA with the following:
+On completion of all subdivision and land development infrastructure, the developer shall provide the TA with the following:

-- (a) The geotechnical reports and as-built plans required by 2.6 of this Code of Practice; - (b) As-built plans of all infrastructure showing the information set out in Schedule 1D.
-As-Built plans shall be provided as electronic data and shall be in a format that meets QLDC's GIS and As-built standard; - (c) Evidence that all testing required by this Code of Practice has been carried out and that the test results comply with the requirements of this Code of Practice; - Evidence that reticulation and plant to be taken over by network utility operators (d) have been installed to their standards and will be taken over, operated and maintained by the network utility operator concerned; - Completion certificates as per Schedules 1B and 1C; (e) - Certification by a suitably qualified person where they have recommended a (f) specific design and construction has been undertaken in accordance with that recommendation.
-The certification shall state that the suitably qualified person supervised the construction and it has been completed in accordance with the recommended design principles;

-- (g) Other documentation required by the TA including, but not limited to, operation and maintenance manuals for 3 waters facilities, and warranties for new facilities (involving electrical and mechanical plant or stormwater low impact design facilities) and asset valuations for all infrastructures to be taken over by the TA. - (h) A schedule of all assets to be taken over (vested) by Council.
+- (a) The geotechnical reports and as-built plans required by 2.6 of this Code of Practice; - (b) Asbuilts submitted for all Parks, Roading and Three Waters infrastructure and landscaping assets listed in Schedule 1D, and submitted according to the Asbuilt/Data Specifications on the QLDC Land Developments and Subdivisions website. - (c) Evidence that all testing required by this Code of Practice has been carried out and that the test results comply with the requirements of this Code of Practice; - (d) Evidence that reticulation and plant to be taken over by network utility operators have been installed to their standards and will be taken over, operated and maintained by the network utility operator concerned; - (e) Completion certificates as per Schedules 1B and 1C; - (f) Certification by a suitably qualified person where they have recommended a specific design and construction has been undertaken in accordance with that recommendation.
+The certification shall state that the suitably qualified person supervised the construction and it has been completed in accordance with the recommended design principles; - (g) Other documentation required by the TA including, but not limited to: - operation and maintenance manuals for 3 waters facilities, irrigation systems, specialised playground equipment, playground safety surfaces, toilets, allweather sports surfaces, sports field lighting, drinking fountains; - warranties for new facilities (involves electrical and mechanical plant or stormwater low impact design facilities); and - asset valuations for all infrastructures to be taken over by the TA. - (h) A schedule of all assets to be taken over (vested) by Council.
 The schedule shall utilise either QLDC's Three Waters As-Built Specification or Asset Register Templates, as applicable.
-Please refer to Council's Vesting of Roads and Reserves Policy 2016 on Council's website. - (i) At practical completion and prior to section 224c, all new asset data in reserves and road reserves shall be provided as per the As-Built/Data Specifications outlined in Schedule 1D.
-All information shall be accurately recorded as per as built specifications.
-Assets shall include, but not necessarily be limited to, the following: - Turf, revegetation and garden areas - Specimen trees, including species and size at time of planting - Trail, tracks and paths/walkways including alignment, width and construction type - Irrigation including pipes, connections, valves, controller boxes, and sprinklers - Built assets including, toilets, seats, picnic tables, barbeques, bollards, fences, barriers, gates, signs, bins, playground equipment and surfacing, car park surfacing, kerbing, drainage etc. The type, make and supplier (where relevant) of each asset shall be identified. - (j) Following completion, the electrical contractor shall supply the following: - Signed and completed Electrical Certificate of Compliance (CoC) and Electrical Safety Certificate (ESC). - Signed and completed Record of Inspection (Rol) form.
+Please refer to Council's Vesting of Roads and Reserves Policy 2016 on Council's website. - (i) Following completion, the electrical contractor shall supply the following: - Signed and completed Electrical Certificate of Compliance (CoC) and Electrical Safety Certificate (ESC). - Signed and completed Record of Inspection (Rol) form.

-1.8.12 Acceptance of uncompleted work
+1.8.11 Acceptance of uncompleted work